Frequently (and not so frequently) Asked Questions

 You can also try a commercial stain remover.

 Are raspberries and blackberries pollinated by bees?
-Most cultivars of blackberries, black raspberries, and raspberries are self-fruitful and do not require pollinizers, but honey bees are naturally attracted to brambles.
+Most cultivars of blackberries, black raspberries, and raspberries are self-fruitful and do not require pollinizers, but honey bees and other bees are naturally attracted to caneberry fruit.
 Wind also aids pollination.
 Dewberries are self-incompatible, and must be inter-planted with other types for good fruit set.